 The video ended; Zeta sat there seething for what seemed like hours.
 Zeta summoned Lar to return.
 He walked in and bowed low to greet his Queen.

 “Lar, you do not have to bow to me,” said Zeta.

-Lar looked at her, “Yes, my Queen, I do, though you may think it is unnecessary, your bloodline demands that it be so.”
+“Yes, my Queen, I do.
+Though you may think it is unnecessary, your bloodline demands it be so.”

 Lar looked at her; this was an unprecedented move to use humans to fight the enemy.

 “Yes, we could erase the memories, but how will you explain the bodies not returned or the wounds they might incur during the battles?”

 “If you could replace my arm, their wounds can heal also, correct?
 The dead is another matter.
 I will have to think about that.
 Do we know how many soldiers we will be up against?”

 Zeta shot a sharp look at him for the “your highness” remark, but let it go.